|Date of Birth||24 December 1959, Philadelphia, Pennsylvania, USA|

 Mini Bio (1)

 Lee Daniels gave his parents an early Christmas present when he entered the world on December 24, 1959; unfortunately, the Philadelphia native was to have a difficult relationship with his police officer father who later reacted violently to his son's sexuality.
-Despite the brutality of his childhood, Lee completed high school and became one of the most successful and noted graduates of Lindenwood University in St.Charles, Missouri.
+Despite the brutality of his childhood, Lee completed high school and attended Lindenwood University in St.Charles, Missouri for two years.

-After graduation, Daniels's career took an interesting and profitable turn.
-He moved to Los Angeles but instead of getting involved with the film industry, Lee worked for a nursing agency and by the age of 21, had started an agency of his own.
+Daniels's career took an interesting and profitable turn.
+He moved to Los Angeles started a nursing agency of his own.
 He later sold the agency for a substantial sum then began his career in entertainment, first as a casting director and later as a manager.
 By his mid-twenties, he was working with Prince on Purple Rain (1984) and Under the Cherry Moon (1986).
 Despite being involved in film production, Lee continued to manage talent and grew a roster of clients that included several Academy Award nominees and winners.

 He created his own production company, Lee Daniels Entertainment, and its first film was the acclaimed Monster's Ball (2001), which starred Billy Bob Thornton, the late Heath Ledger and Halle Berry, who went on to win the Best Actress Oscar.
 Monster's Ball was a critical and financial success and as its producer, Daniels became a force to be reckoned with.